arielpartners/capdash2/README.md

 ####  6. Install Postgres Ruby Gem
   * `gem install pg`
+  * NOTE: On Mac you may need to type `sudo gem install pg`

 ####  7. Uninstall Postgres
   * There has got to be a better way: `brew uninstall postgresql`